IMAGINARY/citizen-quest-quantum-quest/README.md

-# Citizen Quest: Editorial Society
+# Citizen Quest: Quantum Quest

-A game about Journalistic Skills and Democracy.
+A game about the mathematics of Quantum Computing.

 Based on the interactive exhibit [Citizen Quest](https://github.com/IMAGINARY/citizen-quest), developed by [Imaginary](https://about.imaginary.org/) for [Futurium](https://futurium.de/de/citizen-quest).

+Part of the Quantum Arcade project by BMBF with partners MPI-MiS and Leipzig University (SCADS.AI).

 ## Building